Ransom (Lil Tecca song)

 "Ransom" (stylized as "RAN$OM") is a song by American rapper Lil Tecca, initially released independently on May 22, 2019, then later through Galactic Records and Republic Records.
 It serves as the second single from his debut mixtape We Love You Tecca.
 The song has since come to be regarded as Lil Tecca's signature song.

 The song was produced by Nick Mira and Taz Taylor, and debuted at number 93 on the US Billboard Hot 100 before reaching number 4.
 Outside the United States, "Ransom" peaked within the top ten of the charts in Australia, Canada, Denmark, Finland, New Zealand, Norway, Portugal, the Republic of Ireland, Sweden and the United Kingdom.
 It was later followed up by a remix with fellow rapper Juice Wrld in August 2019.

 Background

 The song was considered the breakthrough of Queens-based rapper Lil Tecca, who began releasing songs through SoundCloud in 2018.
 The song was recorded January 4, 2019, and later remixed by rapper Juice WRLD on August 1, 2019.
 It was recorded at the Internet Money Home Recording Studio, Hollywood, Los Angeles, California, United States of America.

 Critical reception

-Sheldon Pearce of Pitchfork said Lil Tecca's "bounce in his singsong flows owes a lot to" AutoTune, and his "bittersweet melodies are as indebted to local hero A Boogie wit da Hoodie as they are sourpuss king Juice WRLD".
-Although finding that the lyrics follow the "traditional rapper playbook practically to the letter, Pearce said "even now he's capable of making the profound seem simple".
+Sheldon Pearce of Pitchfork noted that the bounce in Lil Tecca's singsong flows relies heavily on Auto-Tune.
+Pearce observed that his bittersweet melodies are as indebted to local hero A Boogie wit da Hoodie as they are to the gloomy style of Juice WRLD.
+While finding that the lyrics follow the traditional rapper playbook practically to the letter, Pearce stated that even now he is capable of making the profound seem simple.